 4thscenario

 In the next simulation, we include "initial transition time" for each crane according to our prior knowledge about initial state of each crane before doing tasks.
 This is more important when a crane wants to perform the first previous simulation task when initial transition time to perform it became high.
 In this case, crane should perform another strategy to do tasks with a new order.
-In the re-defined model we use "append" function which append the initial intervals to the previous intervals and then solve the problem.(16)(30)
+In the re-defined model we use "append" function which append the initial intervals to the previous intervals and then solve the problem.

+The mathematical formulation according to our modification (16)-(30) will be: